Paul Weller recalls collaborating with "amazing" Amy Winehouse

 Weller was speaking to Lauren Laverne earlier today (March 7) as part of this weekend’s BBC 6 Music Festival, which is being held in Camden Town for its 2020 edition.

-During the chat, the former Jam musician was played a clip from his appearance at the BBC Electric Proms 2006, which featured a guest spot from Winehouse.
+During the chat, the former Jam musician was played a clip from his gig at the BBC Electric Proms 2006, where Winehouse appeared as a surprise guest.

-Also taking place in Camden, the show saw Weller team up with the late star for a rendition of Motown classic, ‘I Heard It Through the Grapevine’, which the musician said was Winehouse’s choice of cover.
+Also taking place in Camden, the show saw Weller team up with the late star for a rendition of Motown classic, ‘I Heard It Through the Grapevine’, which Weller said was Winehouse’s choice of cover.

 “She was just amazing, she came down to rehearsals and just blew all of us away,” Weller remembered.
 “We were just astounded at how great she was – naturally gifted she was.
 Sorely missed.”